Subscribe to updates

 Property Portfolio - Transition to LCIV Indirect Property Fund (CBRE)

-The committee was scheduled to discuss the transition of the Fund's existing UK property mandate, currently managed directly by CBRE, into the LCIV Indirect Real Estate Pooling Solution, which is also managed by CBRE Investment Management.
-According to the agenda, this transition would maintain continuity of manager, mandate objectives, and investment style, while achieving full compliance with the pooling requirements under the Local Government Pension Scheme (Management and Investment of Funds) Regulations 20162.
+The committee was scheduled to consider a report seeking approval to transition the Fund's existing UK property mandate, currently managed directly by CBRE, into the LCIV Indirect Real Estate Pooling Solution.
+This solution is also managed by CBRE Investment Management.
+The transition aims to maintain continuity of manager, mandate objectives, and investment style while ensuring compliance with the pooling requirements under the Local Government Pension Scheme (Management and Investment of Funds) Regulations 2016.

 London Collective Investment Vehicle Progress Report

-The committee was scheduled to receive a quarterly update on developments at the London Collective Investment Vehicle (CIV), including the creation of sub-funds for various asset classes, the onboarding of assets, and the development of the CIV's staff resources.
-The agenda states that progress with the London CIV contributes to the government's pooling agenda and drive to reduce costs in the Local Government Pension Scheme (LGPS).
+This report was scheduled to provide a quarterly update on developments at the London Collective Investment Vehicle (CIV).
+It was expected to cover the creation of sub-funds across various asset classes, the onboarding of assets, and the development of the CIV's staff resources.
+Progress with the London CIV contributes to the Government's pooling agenda and the drive to reduce costs within the Local Government Pension Scheme (LGPS).
+The report was also expected to seek delegation of authority to the Director of Finance to oversee the finalisation, approval, and signing of the Investment Management Agreement (IMA) and associated asset transition plans to meet the Government's pooling objective.

 Engagement Report

-The committee was scheduled to receive an update on engagement activity undertaken by the Fund and by the Local Authority Pension Fund Forum (LAPFF) on its behalf since the last committee meeting.
-The agenda notes that this work is important to the Fund's ambition to be a fully engaged investor and demonstrates its commitment to Responsible Investment and engagement in Environmental, Social and Governance (ESG) issues as the Fund works to maximise returns on investment.
+This report was scheduled to update members on engagement activity undertaken by the Fund and on its behalf by LAPFF (the Local Authority Pension Fund Forum) since the last Committee meeting.
+This work is considered important for the Fund's ambition to be a fully engaged investor and demonstrates its commitment to Responsible Investment and engagement in Environmental, Social and Governance (ESG) issues, aiming to maximise investment returns.
+The report would likely detail specific engagements with companies on topics such as climate change, human rights, governance, and workforce practices.

 Draft Pension Fund Annual Report 2024/25